 That's a valuable clue.
 Errno 9 is EBADF, Bad file descriptor, so either a connection disconnected, a file went away or had an I/O issue, or the event management lost track of a file descriptor and fed a closed/invalid one to kevent.
 If it keeps popping up then its either stuck in the kqueue and the event management should remove it & run cleanup or its a bug elsewhere that needs to be fixed.

-#11 Updated by Jérémy Lecocq about 5 years ago
+#11 Updated by Jérémy Lecocq over 5 years ago

 Sorry, I couldn't really update this ticket during the last days.
 I see that some other people updated their smbd.core files.
 Is mine still required ?
 I'm going to set up the variable in case it happens again.